Assam: With 41.7% People Consuming Smokeless Tobacco, Consumers’ Forum Demands Ban on Gutka, Pan Masala

 The Forum has submitted a memorandum in this regard to Monalisa Goswami, Commissioner & Secretary, Health and Family Welfare Department.

-Extension has been sought for another year of the previous prohibition order which will expire on 22nd November, in light of the current pandemic situation.
+sought for another year of the previous prohibition order which will expire on 22nd November, in light of the current pandemic situation.

 WHO, ICMR, and the government of India had earlier warned against the consumption of tobacco, as such consumers might be more vulnerable to the COVID-19 virus.

 Notably, out of 39,000 new cancer cases that are reported in the North-East region every year, Assam alone contributes 29,000 cases.
 And this is attributed to the high rate of tobacco consumption in the state.

 Assam has an average tobacco consumption of 48.2% which is almost double of the national average of 28.6 percent.
 41.7% people use smokeless tobacco in some form vis a vis 13.3% users of smoked tobacco.